A stranger is asking a child for help

 - And the dog had to answer the doorbell.

 The truth is: most parents don’t teach kids safety until something happens, or they don’t teach it in the right way.

 Make sure YOUR kids know and understand the rules about how to be safe with strangers.

-Before you judge me
+Before you judge

-Now I'm dealing with the same questions my parents did:
+Now, as a mom, I can relate since I'm dealing with the same questions my parents did:

 - How can we raise a compassionate child without sacrificing her safety?

 - How can we teach her the difference between legitimate requests for help and those with malicious intent?